 - Opportunity to shape the education process of students

 How Does an Employer Participate?

 As an employer interested in participating in FAU's Co-op/Internship Program, we require you to complete a profile in our OWL CareerLink database and signify that you agree to the Co-op/Internship Program Agreement.
 Once your company profile is approved you may post the position(s) you would like to offer through the Co-op/Internship Program.
 Positions must last the duration of a semester and students must work at least 15 hours a week.
 When an offer of employment is accepted by a student, please contact Jennifer Blythe at firstname.lastname@example.org.

 Required Steps for Employers to Participate in FAU's Co-op/Internship Program:

 - Login to the Employer OWL CareerLink portal to build your account and/or post your Co-op/Internship position.
 Please allow up to three business days for your account/posting to be approved.
-Please note that for positions to be approved for the Co-op/Internship Program they must span at least 13 weeks during the semester (10 weeks in the summer) and the student must work a minimum of 15 hours a week.
+Please note that for positions to be approved for the Co-op/Internship Program they must span at least 13 weeks during the spring or fall semester (10 weeks in the summer) and the student must work a minimum of 15 hours a week.
 Employers must also signify "Yes, I Agree" to the Co-op/Internship Program Agreement found in their OWL CareerLink profiles: